London Festival Orchestra

 BMG's new classical music label Arte Nova contracted LFO to record the bulk of its new classical music label in the late 90s.
-The LFO's enviable discography also includes recordings for Deutsche Grammophon, Hyperion and ASV.
+The LFO's discography also includes recordings for Deutsche Grammophon, Hyperion and ASV.

 Additional to the LFO's London concert seasons at the Southbank Centre and the Barbican Centre, and more recently the Cadogan Hall, the Orchestra has a long history of touring in the Far East, the Middle East and the Americas; at the Seoul Olympics; as cultural ambassadors to Argentina at the resolution of the Falkland Conflict; with annual tours to Germany, France and the Netherlands.

 The LFO was also featured in a 2004 episode of architectural show Grand Designs due to its objections to the colour of the brick in a neighbouring building.